vishwasprabhu/toxic-comment-classification/README.md

 ## Model:
 We used different sequential models to tackle this problem.
 We started with a basic Vanilla RNN network with a linear layer to get the prediction.
 We picked gensim pretrained embeddings.
 Later we also tried LSTM and GRU modules.
-The basic architecture with GRU/LSTM units are:
+The basic architecture with GRU/LSTM units is:
 <p align="center" float="left"><img src="images/model_arc.png" height="300" width="500"></p></br>